 • Parametric Estimating

-• Three Point Estimating
+• Three-Point Estimating

-Analogous estimating is a rough estimation technique which estimates the cost of a project by analyzing the data of a past project.
+Analogous estimating is a rough estimation technique that estimates the cost of a project by analyzing the data of a past project.
 Although it is a quick method, it does not provide a straight estimation.

 In the bottom-up estimating, you estimate the cost of each deliverable to estimate the overall cost of the project.
 It provides an accurate estimation.

 Expert judgment is a simple technique that is based on historical data.
 In this technique, professionals provide their knowledge to estimate the cost of the project.

 Parametric Estimation Technique uses historical records as well as statistical data to estimate the cost of the project.
 It provides accurate results.